jackHotch/Gym-App-Next/notes.md

 - Make modals that pop out from three dots cover the three dots like in the strong app
 - Make the blue color slighly darker, more blue

-## Convertion to Next and Typescript

-- Fix the css of the notes textarea
-- Fix the workout number on the `/record/workout/finished` page
+## Authentication

+- make `/` a home page that say something like "welcome to app..."
+- make a new folder `/auth`, inside create 2 routes for `/login` and `/registration` with a `layout.tsx`
+  - this `layout.tsx` will have a special header for the authentication pages
+- then move the current home page to `/[username]/dashboard` and have all the other pages follow that, ex: `/[username]/dashboard/weight`
+  - this `/dashboard` route will have a `layout.tsx` file which will have the normal navbar

 ## Split